dimajix/puppet-druid/README.md

 * Installs the Druid jars to the local filesystem.
 * Created Druid configuration files on the local filesystem.
-* Creates and manages a [systemd](http://www.freedesktop.org/wiki/Software/systemd/) service for each Druid service to run.
+* Creates and manages a init.d service for each Druid service to run.

 ### What Druid Does Not Manage